Update: priority vaccination for healthcare students

 The Australian Government has commenced the COVID-19 vaccine rollout.
-This means people in the following categories are now eligible to access appointments for COVID-19 vaccination:
+This means people in the categories listed here are now eligible to access appointments for COVID-19 vaccination.

 Note that you may need to demonstrate your eligibility to receive the vaccine under this phase.
 You can do so by taking with you a Statement of Enrolment and a letter from the Department of Health (University login required) confirming of your status as a health student.

 There are a range of pathways for eligible students to access the COVID-19 vaccine:

 Via your placement provider

 In some cases, your current or upcoming placement provider may be a designated vaccination hub and may offer vaccination to health students on placement within their organisation.
 Your placement provider will advise you if COVID-19 vaccination is available and details of any booking process that should be followed.

 In Melbourne, high-volume vaccination centres are currently located at the Royal Exhibition Building in Carlton and the Melbourne Convention and Exhibition Centre in South Wharf.

 Walk-ins are no longer allowed, so people are encouraged to book ahead online or by calling 1800 675 398 (select option 3, option 2, option 2).